-Xing Li, Tomohiro Matsumoto, Miho Takuwa, Mahmood Saeed Ebrahim Shaikh Ali, Takumi Hirabayashi, Hiroyo Kondo and Hidemi Fujino\
+Xing Li, Tomohiro Matsumoto, Miho Takuwa, Mahmood Saeed Ebrahim Shaikh Ali, Takumi Hirabayashi, Hiroyo Kondo and Hidemi Fujino

-Department of Rehabilitation Science, Kobe University Graduate School of Health Sciences, 7-10-2 Tomogaoka, Suma-ku, Kobe, Hyogo 654-0142, Japan; lixing3633@gmail.com (X.L.); tomo08047777@gmail.com (T.M.); miho.takuwa@gmail.com (M.T.); mahmood\6195@hotmail.com (M.S.E.S.A.); hirabayashitkm1@gmail.com (T.H.); hiroyokondo@gmail.com (H.K.).
+Department of Rehabilitation Science, Kobe University Graduate School of Health Sciences, 7-10-2 Tomogaoka, Suma-ku, Kobe, Hyogo 654-0142, Japan; lixing3633@gmail.com (X.L.); tomo08047777@gmail.com (T.M.); miho.takuwa@gmail.com (M.T.); mahmood_6195@hotmail.com (M.S.E.S.A.); hirabayashitkm1@gmail.com (T.H.); hiroyokondo@gmail.com (H.K.).

-\ Correspondence: fujino@phoenix.kobe-u.ac.jp; Tel./Fax: +81-78-796-4542
+Correspondence: fujino@phoenix.kobe-u.ac.jp; Tel./Fax: +81-78-796-4542

 Abstract: Ultraviolet (UV) induces skin photoaging, which is characterized by thickening, wrinkling, pigmentation, and dryness.
-Astaxanthin, a ketocarotenoid from Haematococcus pluvialis, has been extensively studied with respect to its possible effect on skin health as well as UV protection.
+Astaxanthin, a ketocarotenoid isolated from Haematococcus pluvialis, has been extensively studied owing to its possible effect on skin health as well as UV protection.
 In addition, astaxanthin attenuates increases in the generation of reactive oxygen species (ROS) and capillary regression of skeletal muscle.
-In the present study, we investigated whether astaxanthin would protect UV-induced photoaging and capillary regression in the skin of HR-1 hairless mice.
-UV induces wrinkle formation, thickness and capillary regression in dermis of hairless mice and the administration of astaxanthin decreased the UV-induced wrinkle formation, skin thickness, and increase in collagen fibers in skin.
-Astaxanthin supplementation also inhibited the levels of ROS generation and attenuated the decreases in wrinkle formation, thickness and capillary number in the skin.
-We also found an inverse correlation between wrinkling and capillary number, and the photoaging associated with capillary regression in skin.
-These results suggest that astaxanthin can protect against photoaging caused by ultraviolet irradiation and the effects of astaxanthin in photoaging inhibition may be associated with the protection of capillary regression in skin.
+In the present study, we investigated whether astaxanthin would protect UV-induced photoaging and reduce capillary regression in the skin of HR-1 hairless mice.
+UV induces wrinkle formation, thickening, and capillary regression in the dermis of hairless mice; the administration of astaxanthin reduced UV-induced wrinkle formation, skin thickening, and increase in collagen fibers in the skin.
+Astaxanthin supplementation also inhibited ROS generation and attenuated the decreases in wrinkle formation, thickness, and capillary number in the skin.
+We also found an inverse correlation between wrinkling and capillary number and an association between photoaging and capillary regression in the skin.
+These results suggest that astaxanthin can protect against photoaging caused by UV irradiation and that the inhibitory effects of astaxanthin on photoaging may be associated with the reduction of capillary regression in the skin.